BuildOnViction/docs/docs/get-started/masternode-setup-guide.md

    Why?
    The upkeep and troubleshooting will become more complex than this guide.
    Some commands fail and you must know what you are doing.

+## Command-line-only-version (ADVANCED users)
+For advanced users or repeat-offenders, [see this super-short command-line-only version](#commands-only-advanced-users) of the lengthy guide below.
+If you have done this before or know what you are doing, you might more-easily follow these linux commands instead of having to read through the below lengthy prose.

+> Note: You will *MISS* many tips and tricks found in the detailed instructions.

+---

 ## Introduction